Radrw/auth-starter/README.md

 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)
 # Auth Starter Project

-This is a starter project that provides an example of how to use Next.js with Express (the popular web server framework for Node.js), with SCSS, Bootstrap, reactstrap (Boostrap 4 for React), the Ionicons icon set, how to include data from remote REST APIs and incorporates an authentication system that supports both oAuth and Email using Passport (a popular authentication framework for Node.js).

-This project exists to make it easier to get started with creating universal apps in React.
-You are invited to use it as a reference or to copy it and use it as a base for your own projects.
-Contributions to improve this project are welcome.

 You can see it running at **https://auth-starter.now.sh**

 ## Running locally in development mode